Abhishaike/abhishaike.github.io/_posts/2020-11-15-unusual_ml.md

 #### 1. Platt-scaled non-LR models may yield MUCH better calibration results compared to an LR model, even when the accuracies of the two are identical.
 (11/5/2020)
   * More specifically, lets say you have two classifiers: a gradient-boosted tree and a logistic-regression.
 The former obviously gives poorly calibrated results, the latter (is supposed) to give well-calibrated results.
 And lets say that, because we have a relatively simple dataset, the metrics between the two are identical.
 If you platt-scale the gradient boosted tree, what you may find is *massively better calibration compared to the logistic-regression*.
 Personally, I would've expected nearly identical calibration results given that the metrics between the two are the same.

-#### 2. Emebedding layers are mathmatically identical to one-hot encoding categorical inputs + dense layers.
+#### 2. Embedding layers are mathmatically identical to one-hot encoding categorical inputs + dense layers.
 The only difference is in computational/memory expense.
 (11/5/2020)
   * [Here's a more in-depth explanation](https://stackoverflow.com/questions/47868265/what-is-the-difference-between-an-embedding-layer-and-a-dense-layer).
 Obvious after thinking a bit about it, but I always assumed there was something extra going on in the embedding layers.

 #### 3. Using shallow copies of lists in a Spark UDF's *will* lead to nondeterministic behavior that is extremely difficult to track down.
 (11/5/2020)